Jennifer-ycc/WeatherForecastMobile/README.md

 Install Required Packages *Install essential libraries: npm install axios react-navigation react-navigation-stack *For icons, install react-native-vector-icons: npm install react-native-vector-icons

-Set Up API Integration with OpenWeatherMap *In your new app directory, create a .env file to store your API key: REACT_APP_API_KEY=5ff1d84eec9490755344be081a337794
+Set Up API Integration with OpenWeatherMap *In your new app directory, create a .env file to store your API key: REACT_APP_API_KEY=////my API Key

 Running the App *For Web Navigate to the WeatherForecastApp-web directory: cd WeatherForecastApp-web Run the web app: npm start